connorocampo/website/src/blog/front-end-development/a-non-technical-interview-tip.md

 <h2>Summing It Up 👍</h2>

 This tip is a simple two-step process: write it down and sound it out.
-With preparation like this, you’ll appear clear, composed and confident as opposed to scattered, unprepared and unsure.
+With preparation like this, you’ll appear clear, composed, and confident as opposed to scattered, unprepared, and unsure.

 Time will not be wasted on long awkward pauses or nervous filler words like “umm” or “ughhh”.
 Instead, time will be used to provide valuable information that the interviewer needs to gauge you as a potential new hire.